|Scroll down for all sorts of links to various conferences, associations, websites and more.|

 SWRFA – South Western Regional Folk Alliance

-The 12th Annual Southwest Regional Folk Alliance Conference will be in Austin, Texas at the Holiday Inn Austin Midtown on Sept 29 – Oct 3, 2011.
+The Annual Southwest Regional Folk Alliance Conference is generally held in Austin, TX, in September.
 The seminar topics address many facets of the music business – booking and tour planning, agents and managers, music law, the internet, getting airplay, studio know how, song sharing and discussion, wellness while on the road and looking fo alternate ways to get our music to the world – such as in schools and films.
 Artists, managers, agents, venue operators as well as folks who come to listen enthusiastically find a common bond, make new friends, discover new music, have fun and learn.